Alicia Kozameh: Life

 In 1987, the Editorial Contrapunto, in Buenos Aires, published her second novel, Pasos bajo el agua (Steps Under Water), a fictionalized account of her experiences as a political prisoner and an exile.
 Many other articles and stories were published in newspapers and cultural magazines in Buenos Aires during that period, as well as reviews of Pasos bajo el agua, which sold out in six months.
 In Buenos Aires, she completed a screenplay based on her novel Steps Under Water.
 The English translation of Pasos bajo el agua (Steps Under Water) was published by University of California Press in 1996.
 The novel has been included in course syllabi of numerous university classes in the United States.
 The German version of this novel, Schritte unter Wasser, was published by Milena Verlag Editions, Vienna, in 1999.

 As a consequence of the publication of Pasos bajo el agua in 1987, Kozameh was threatened by members of the Argentine political police.
 She returned to California for her family's safety in 1988.
 Since then, she has been invited by Amnesty International to participate in panel discussions and speak at conferences about her literary works and experiences as a political prisoner.

 Her third novel is Patas de Avestruz (Ostrich Legs), from which several chapters have been published in different literary magazines and anthologies.
 Straussenbeine, a German translation of the novel, was published by Milena Verlag in 1997, and the English translation was published by WingsPress, Texas, in 2013.
 Her novel 259 saltos, uno inmortal, a reflection about exile, was published by Narvaja Publishers, Argentina, in November 2001, and a second edition was published by Alción Editora in 2012.
 Its English version, 259 Leaps, the Last Immortal, has come out in the fall of 2006 by WingsPress, Texas.

 Alción Editora, Córdoba, Argentina, published a new edition of Pasos bajo el agua in November 2002.
 In 2003 Alción also published the Spanish version of Patas de avestruz, and in July 2004 Ofrenda de propia piel, a collection of short stories, came out by the same publishing house.
 In 2009 Alción published her book of poetry Mano en vuelo.

 In August 2005 and 2006, the anthologies Caleidoscopio: la mujer en la mira and Caleidoscopio 2: inmigrantes en la mira were published by the Instituto Movilizador de Fondos Cooperativos, Buenos Aires.

-Her most recent works include the novels Basse danse (2007), Natatio aeterna (2011), Eni Furtado no ha dejado de correr (2013) and Bruno regresa descalzo (2016).
+Her most recent works include the novels Basse danse (2007), Natatio aeterna (2011), Eni Furtado no ha dejado de correr (2013), Bruno regresa descalzo (2016), and El séptimo sueño (2026).

 Kozameh's works have been widely anthologized.
 She is frequently invited to give readings and lectures at literary conferences and at special presentations organized by Departments of Languages and Literature throughout the United States, Latin America, and Europe.
 She is an active participant of such organizations as Latin American Studies Association (LASA).

 Alicia Kozameh lives in Los Angeles, where she continues writing, while teaching creative writing at Chapman University.